 The Federal College Work-Study Program provides jobs on campus for students who need financial assistance.
 This program gives students an opportunity to work up to 20 hours per week and earn a part of their educational expenses.
-Students are paid by check for the hours they work each pay period.
-As with all financial aid, if eligible, students are considered on a first come basis.
+Students are paid for the hours they work each pay period.
 Students should complete their financial aid application and supporting documents by April 1.